-The information on this page relates to commercial filming, including television, feature films, advertising and television commercials, documentaries and music videos.
+The information on this page relates to commercial filming and photography, including television, feature films, advertising and television commercials, documentaries and music videos.

-If your filming activities are minor and ‘low impact’ (see below), you won’t need to fill out the application for a permit — but you will need to obtain our permission for low impact filming by contacting us as per below contact details.
+If your filming or photographic activities are minor and ‘low impact’ (see below), you may not need to fill out the application for a permit — but you will need to obtain our permission for low impact filming by contacting us as per below contact details.
 To approve a low impact filming activity, we’ll require proof of your current public liability insurance and five business days’ notice.

 Low impact filming activities are defined by these criteria:

-- a filming activity of six people or less (includes all production crew and talent)
+- a filming activity of two people or less (includes all production crew and talent)

 - no more than one camera, one tripod, and handheld sound recording equipment